zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-stack-using-mlstacks.md

 # Deploy a stack using mlstacks

-MLStacks is a Python package that allows you to quickly spin up MLOps infrastructure using Terraform.
+[`mlstacks`](https://mlstacks.zenml.io/) is a Python package that allows you to quickly spin up MLOps infrastructure using Terraform.
 It is designed to be used with [ZenML](https://zenml.io), but can be used with any MLOps tool or platform.
 You can deploy a modular MLOps stack for AWS, GCP or K3D using mlstacks.
 Each deployment type is designed to offer a great deal of flexibility in configuring the resources while preserving the ease of application through the use of sensible defaults.